Korean Pancakes: Pajun (Pajeon)- This easy Korean pancake recipe, called Pajun is loaded with vegetables, and served with a spicy soy dipping sauce.

 Well today’s dish falls under the none-of-the-above category, but is still dazzling enough to share. *wink*

-A Korean Pancake, known as Pajun (Pajeon) is made from a standard savory pancake batter mixed with various fresh vegetables, then are pan-fried to perfection.
+Korean Pancakes: Pajun (Pajeon) are made from a standard savory pancake batter mixed with shredded potoatoes and various fresh vegetables, then are pan-fried to perfection.

 There are no “unique” or “exotic” combinations here, unless you find the soy and sesame seeds in the dipping sauce exotic.

-And I’ve never been to Korea.
+And I’ve never explored Korea.
 I’ve only passed through the Seoul Airport heading to other locations.

 Korean Pancakes are crispy on the outside, soft and moist in the middle, and chock-full of fresh lightly-cooked vegetables.

-Now, I know we don’t always think of vegetables as kid-friendly, but my two babies beg for Pajun.
+Now, I know we don’t always think of vegetables as kid-friendly, but my two babies beg for Korean Pancakes: Pajun (Pajeon).

 We also took a little friend, who

-So for the last few months my children + one, have been begging me to figure out how to make a Korean Pancake.
+So for the last few months my children + one, have been begging me to figure out how to make Pajun at home.

-Today’s recipe is dedicated to Carson, Ava and Paiton, my favorite little Pajeon eaters.
+Today’s recipe is dedicated to Carson, Ava and Paiton, my favorite little Pajun eaters.

-Then mix in the veggies and fry up the pajun, 4-5 minutes per side.
+Then mix in the veggies and fry up the Korean Pancakes, 4-5 minutes per side.

 PAGE: 1 2